BrettHallen/MicroProfessor/MPF-III/ROMs/README.md

 ![Piggyback ROMs](/MPF-III/ROMs/MPF-III_ROMs_piggybacked.jpg)

-I think the #1 set are Multitech's Apple 2 clone firmware
+I think the #1 set are Multitech's Apple 2 clone firmware.<br>

 The #2 set look to be a slightly modified version of the Apple IIe ROMs:
 - Bytes 0x000 to 0x00FF are empty in the original Apple IIe C000-DFFF but has some data in the Multitech version